How To Motivate Your Church Volunteers – We Can Do It!

 Why not invite your workers for a meal every so often?

-Does each department have their own nights out?
+Does each department have its own nights out?

-However passionate, enthused and motivated someone might be, there comes a point when all of us just needs a break.
+However passionate, enthused and motivated someone might be, there comes a point when all of us just need a break.

 Church work is people work and people work leaves people pooped.